 Applications of Brass Etching

-Brass is softer than most other metals and etching takes a relatively short amount of time and requires minimal mechanical force.
-This malleable and ductile metal is easily manufactured into strips, smooth rods or tubes, sheets and plates desirable for engraving.
-Artists and hobbyists often use brass as its softness allows for hand needle scratching.
+Brass is softer than most other metals and etching takes a relatively short amount of time, requiring minimal mechanical force.
+This malleable and ductile metal is easily manufactured into strips, smooth rods or tubes, sheets, and plates desirable for engraving.
+Artists and hobbyists often use brass, as its softness allows for hand needle scratching.
 While brass is frequently utilized in these domestic settings, industrial and commercial manufacturing also incorporate this medium in a variety of applications.
-Aerospace, automotive, transportation, electronics, minting and medical industries all utilize brass etching in metal components.
-Like copper, the popularity of brass in many of these settings can be attributed to its being one of the best known and most cost effective conductors of heat and electricity.
-For this reason and others etched brass products include tubes, piping, welding and thermal processing equipment, weather stripping, locks, gears, doorknobs, valves, decorative embellishments, coinage and a wide variety of musical instruments.

 These industries often utilize brass etching in metal components: